 History of the Third World War:

 September 17, 1986: A peaceful morning in the United States is suddenly shattered when the Soviet Union launches a surprise attack on the United States.
 This invasion began with three phases.
-The first phase involved Soviet transport aircraft disguised as commercial airliners dropping Soviet VDV and Spetsnaz units into the Rocky Mountains where they moved to seize control of several key passes.
-Cuban agents who came up illegal from Mexico infiltrated the Strategic Air Command (SAC) bases in the Midwest and Texas.
-The Soviets coordinated with limited nuke strikes, targeting mainly the silos in the Dakotas and Montana, plus key points of communication (Washington, D.C., Kansas City, and Omaha).
-The second phase began when Soviet, Cuban, and Nicaraguan troops poured across the US-Mexico border into the Great Plains of the United States.
+The first phase involved a large number of Soviet VDV paratroopers and Spetsnaz dropping into key areas of the Rocky Mountains.
+Soviet and Cuban agents who came up illegal from Mexico infiltrated the Strategic Air Command (SAC) bases in the Midwest and Texas.
+Shortly after, the Soviets launched a limited nuclear strike on US soil, focusing on taking out the missile fields in the Dakotas as well as key points of communication such as Washington DC, Omaha, and Kansas City.
+An estimated ten million Americans had lost their lives in the nuclear strikes and it was estimated another ten million would die from radioactive fallout.
+A US launched a limited retaliatory strike on the Soviet Union via its submarine force, inflicting similar damage; Moscow was saved from destruction by its ABM defense system.
+The second phase of the invasion began when Soviet, Cuban, and Nicaraguan troops poured across the US-Mexico border into the Great Plains of the United States.
 The third phase began the following week with 60 Soviet divisions crossing the Bering Straight into Alaska, cutting the pipelines, and invading Canada to link up with the Soviet forces in the Rockies.
 However they were stopped at the US-Canada border.

 In Spring 1987, the Soviets launched an invasion of the United Kingdom.
 Initially the Soviets made excellent gains; However the UK had plenty of time to prepare and soon began to slow the Soviet advance.
 In addition, several resistance groups in Soviet-occupied territory worked around the clock to hinder Soviet progress in the UK and made them have to focus on attempting to maintain some form of order.
 However in the end, the Soviets eventually gained control over most of the United Kingdom.
 Queen Elizabeth and her family managed to escape to Free Canada while Margaret Thatcher established a government-in-exile in Philadelphia, the new capital of the United States.